 The PEECs, established in 2013, duplicate the structure of the NEEC at provincial level and are chaired by the Judge President.
-Represented at the PEEC are the same stakeholders who make up the NEEC membership who are represented by the leadership in provinces.
+Represented at the PEEC are the same stakeholders who make up the NEEC membership but are represented by the leadership in the Province.
 PEECs have been mandated to monitor the following:

-- Challenges: addressing those challenges identified by stakeholders in the provinces. - Addressing NEEC priorities and concerns: priorities and concerns best addressed and attended to by the PEEC will be referred to them by the NEEC for further action and resolution.
+- 1.3 Challenges: Addressing those challenges identified by stakeholders in the Province. - 1.4 Addressing NEEC priorities and concerns: Priorities and concerns best addressed and attended to by the PEEC will be referred to them by the NEEC for further action and resolution.

-These priorities have been expressed through the addition of the following standing items on all PEEC agendas:
+These priorities have been expressed through the addition of the following standing items on all PEEC Agendas:

 - Training initiatives of all stakeholders.
-The need for training and in-house training programmes at court or Division level, identified by the NEEC as a priority, should be implemented by the PEEC. - The use of the Audio Visual Remand (AVR) system monitoring of the use of the AVR system as well as the identification of challenges in the implementation of the system. - Case flow management challenges and interventions.
+The need for training and in house training programmes at court or Division level, identified by the NEEC as a priority, should be implemented by the PEEC; - The Use of the Audio Visual Remand system (AVRs) monitoring of the use of the AVR system as well as the identification of challenges in the implementation of the system;